docker/docs/ee/licensing.md

 1. Log into the [Docker Store](https://store.docker.com/procurement) using your Docker ID and enter the activation key provided in your welcome email.
 2. Click the **Submit Access Key** button.
 3. From the **Subscribe as** drop-down menu, select the ID you would like the subscription applied to.
-4. Click the checkbox to agree to terms of service and then click **Confirm and Subscribe**.
+4. Click the check box to agree to the terms of service and then click **Confirm and Subscribe**.
 5. Your subscription is now available.
 You will then be redirected to the **My Content** page.
 6. On the **My Content** page, click the **Setup** button on your Docker Enterprise subscription to access your license keys.

 ## Access and download your license

 When you click the **Setup** button in step 6 above, you will be redirected to the setup instructions page where you can click the License Key link and download your Enterprise license.
-This page will also include links and instructions on obtaining software such as UCP, DTR, and the Enterprise Engine.
+This page contains links and instructions on obtaining software such as UCP, DTR, Desktop Enterprise, and Engine - Enterprise.

 ## Apply the license

-After you’ve downloaded the license file, you can apply it to your Docker Enterprise component.
-The following section contains information on how to apply the license to UCP, DTR, Enterprise - Engine, and Docker Desktop - Enterprise components.
+After you’ve downloaded the license keys, you can apply it to your Docker Enterprise component.
+The following section contains information on how to apply the license to UCP, DTR, Enterprise - Engine, and Docker Desktop Enterprise components.

 ### UCP